corkclimbingclub/website/README.md

 1. Run `npm install`
 2. Build the website using `npm run build`
-3. Connect using sftp : `sftp corkclt@ftp.cluster023.hosting.ovh.net` (you will need the password configured in OVH)
+3. Replace the content of the `dist` directory on the server using : `scp -sr dist corkclt@ftp.cluster023.hosting.ovh.net:/home/corkclt/dist`

-4. Replace the content of the `dist` folder with your local `dist`
+NB : You will be prompted for a password.
+This corresponds to the SFTP user password in OVH

 ## 🚀 Project Structure